dartmouth-cs98/hack-a-thing-21f-2-seansimons/README.md

 really got me thinking about what the scope of such a project would be.
 I could easily see it feasible to create projects that turn boring situations into simple, game-like scenarios, but would find it difficult to think that creating any game that is even close to industry standards would be impossible to do in this course.
+I would not mind doing more game development on my project and could see a project that might tackle a social issue, I was thinking reporting misleading articles, turned into an accessible, being turned into some type of game format.

 ## Authors